 In some cases, it is possible to identify corresponding features on the opposing sides of a fault, which allows the total relative displacement to be directly measured.
 This is a vector quantity, which is usually referred to as fault slip.

-Formally, slip describes the full movement history, including faults which move one way then move backwards, i.e. change direction of displacement.
+Formally, slip describes the full movement history, including faults which move one way, then move backwards, i.e. change direction of displacement.
 Consequently, slip may be a complex, non-linear vector.

-Because it is usually difficult to determine the full history of the fault, it is common to consider only the pre-faulting and current-day geometry, and it is preferred to use the term 'separation' to describe the difference between the original and the post-faulting state.
+Because it is usually difficult to determine the full history of the fault, it is common to consider only the pre-faulting and current-day geometry, and it is preferred to use the term separation to describe the difference between the original and the post faulting state.
 Separation can thus be described as a single linear vector connecting two points on the opposing sides of a fault, which were formerly adjacent to each other.
-It is then common to resolve the total separation into two or three components, with the vertical component being the throw (vertical separation) and the horizontal separation being divided into two components, one parallel to the strike and one perpendicular to the strike.
+It is then common to resolve the total separation into two or three components, with the vertical component being the throw (vertical separation) and the horizontal separation being divided into two components, one parallel to strike and one perpendicular to the strike.
 The component perpendicular to the strike is also called the heave.
 For more background and detail see Fossen (2016).

 2.2.4.
-Slip/separation variability
+Slip / separation variabilit

-While it is convenient to describe a fault's geometry as a plane with separation resolved as a single vector, in reality the slip and separation vectors vary over the fault surface, and with the available data and normal observation methods it is not always possible to determine where the maximum separation point or points are.
+Whilst it is convenient to describe a fault's geometry as a plane with separation resolved as a single vector, in reality the slip and separation vectors vary over the fault surface, and with the available data and normal observation methods it is not always possible to determine where the maximum separation point or points are.
 This is partly because observation methods and data have an intrinsic resolution limit.
-However, despite the uncertainty, separation, where it can be summarised in detail, is found to vary in a predictable fashion across the fault surface.
+However, despite the uncertainty, separation, where it can be summarised in detail is found to vary in a predictable fashion across the fault surface.
 Typically, there is a maximum value near the central part of the fault surface, which then rapidly decreases to zero as the fault surface tip or edges are approached (Fossen 2016).
-It is also important to consider that faults do not always occur independently and they can interact, conserve or transfer displacement from one fault to another (Fossen 2016).
-Understanding the variation across and between faults, in addition to their location, can reduce uncertainty when modelling their influence on flow pathways.
+It is also important to consider that faults don't always occur singularly and they can interact, conserve or transfer displacement from one fault to another (Fossen 2016).